kz26/uchicago-hvz/README.md

 **Familiarity with Python and the Django web framework is highly recommended.**

 1. For starters, you'll need to edit templates, API keys, Django settings, views, etc. to reflect your organizations' branding and environment.
 For example, the hosts header in the auth method in `chat/server/server.coffee` will also need to be updated to reflect your site's domain name.
 Also make sure to substitute your own Google API key in `templates/includes/google-maps.html`.
 2. Create a `secrets.py` file in the same directory as `local_settings.py`.
-Check the imports in `local_settings.py` to get an idea of what `secrets.py` needs to contain.
+Check the imports in `local_settings.py` and `production_settings.py` to get an idea of what `secrets.py` needs to contain.
 3. Implement a Django authentication backend specific to your organization/deployment.
-Our reference implementation's contains a backend that talks to UChicago's LDAP server and allows us to directly retrieve player names, usernames, and major, in addition to authenticating user credentials during login.
-Ideally, your authentication backend will be able to do all of these tasks; otherwise, you will need to fall back to a traditional email registration/activation setup (we have implemented a basic one to allow players without university credentials to register.)
+The reference implementation here contains a backend that talks to UChicago's LDAP server and allows us to directly retrieve player names, usernames, and major, in addition to authenticating user credentials during login.
+Ideally, your authentication backend will be able to do all of these tasks; otherwise, you will need to fall back to a traditional email registration/activation setup (we have also implemented a basic registration flow to allow players without university credentials to register.)
-4. The users and game module contain email listhost management specific to UChicago in `mailing_list.py`; you will want to modify this or remove it altogether.
+4. The `users` module contains UChicago-specific Sympa mailing list management hooks in `models.py`; you will want to modify this or remove it altogether.
 5. Don't forget to set up a Nexmo SMS account if you wish to enable kill/code redemption via inbound SMS.